referential-ai/boswell-test/docs/usage/quick_start.md

 ## Next Steps

 - See [advanced_usage.md](advanced_usage.md) for more complex usage scenarios
-- Check [models.md](models.md) for information about available models
+- Use `botwell --list-models` to see information about available models
 - Learn about [domains.md](domains.md) for test domains and how to create your own